 No matter how you look at it, proximity tech has a unique impact on the structure of the market.
 That’s because it capitalizes current tech to boost location and data-driven experiences from brand to consumer.

 Proximity marketing companies

 Proximity marketing is still somewhat young in the market.
-As smartphones advance, so does the need to reach consumers at the right place and right time.
+As smartphones advance, so does the need to reach consumers at the right place and the right time.